 Measures reimbursed at 100 percent have a TRC of 1.0 or better.
 Per WAC 480-109-100(10)(a), measures identified through the deemed measure priority list in the Weatherization Manual are considered cost-effective.
-A list of 2022 approved measures can be found in Table 35.
+A list of 2022 approved measures can be found in Table 34.

-TABLE 35 - LOW-INCOME PROGRAM 2022 APPROVED MEASURES
+TABLE 34: LOW-INCOME PROGRAM APPROVED MEASURES - WASHINGTON

 Electric Efficiency Measures

-Air Infiltration - Electric
+Air infiltration - electric

-ENERGY STAR-Rated Doors
+ENERGY STAR-rated doors

-ENERGY STAR-Rated Refrigerator
+ENERGY STAR-rated refrigerator

 Windows

-Attic Insulation
+Attic insulation

-Heat Pump Water Heater
+Heat pump water heater

-Duct Insulation
+Duct insulation

-Floor Insulation
+Floor insulation

-Wall Insulation
+Wall insulation

-Duct Sealing
+Duct sealing

+Electric Efficiency Measures

-Ductless Heat Pump (single Head) (w FAF)
+Ductless heat pump (single Head) (w FAF)

-Ductless Heat Pump (single head) (displace zonal)
+Ductless heat pump (single head) (displace zonal)

 Tiers 2-3 HPWH

-Conversion to Air Source Heat Pump
+Conversion to air source heat pump

 HHS

 Outreach LEDs

-Ductless Heat Pump (multi head) (w FAF)
+Ductless heat pump (multi head) (w FAF)

-Ductless Heat Pump (multi head) (displace zonal)
+Ductless heat pump (multi head) (displace zonal)

 For efficiency measures with a TRC less than 1.0 and not included on the priority list, a rebate that is equal to Avista's avoided cost of energy is provided to the agency.
 The agencies may also choose to use their health, safety, and repair allocation toward covering the full cost of the rebated measure if they do not have other funding sources to make up the difference.
-A list of 2022 fully funded and qualified rebate measures can be found in the Table 36.
+A list of 2022 fully funded and qualified rebate measures can be found in the Table 35.